-Scale-out network-attached storage (NAS) addresses the explosive growth of structured and unstructured data and the performance demands of today’s workloads.
+Scale-out network-attached storage (NAS) addresses the explosive growth of structured and unstructured data, and performance demands of today’s workloads.
 A scale-out storage architecture takes advantage of the superior price and performance of clustered components, facilitates nondisruptive operations, and employs policy-based management for improved efficiency and agility.

-Combining a scale-out storage architecture with server virtualization capabilities results in a dynamic enterprise data center that can rapidly adapt to changing business requirements.
-The dynamic data center is able to quickly commission and decommission applications, provision and reprovision resources, and nondisruptively migrate applications and data.
+Combining a scale-out storage architecture with server virtualization capabilities results in a dynamic enterprise data center that can rapidly adapt to changing business requirements—with the ability to quickly commission and decommission applications, provision and re-provision resources, and non-disruptively migrate applications and data.

 Benefits of Scale-Out NAS